-The best option is the direct train offered by Spain's national train service, Renfe, which costs 15 euros for a one-way ticket or 24 euros if you book a roundtrip ticket.
+The best option is the direct train offered by Spain's national train service, Renfe, which costs around $16 for a one-way ticket or about $26 if you book a roundtrip ticket.
 Availability only opens up about two weeks in advance, but the price doesn't change even if you buy tickets at the station on the day of your trip.
 It leaves Malaga in the morning and returns from Ronda in the afternoon, so you could make it a quick day trip if you wish.

 If that departure doesn't work for you, several other trains leave Malaga for Antequera Santa Ana each day, and from there you can also catch a train to Ronda.
 This option takes about two and a half hours, depending on how long you have to wait to change trains.
 The best place to see all of your train options and purchase tickets, whether direct or with a transfer, is Trainline.

-Slightly cheaper than the train at around 11 euros, but still providing direct service to Ronda, several buses bring visitors to Ronda from Malaga every day.
+Slightly cheaper than the train at around $12 but still providing direct service to Ronda, several buses bring visitors to Ronda from Malaga every day.
 The best place to compare prices and look at bus schedules is Omio.
 The trip takes around three hours total by bus.

 The bus route between these cities is almost identical to that of the train, but the bus follows the winding roads through mountains before heading down the valley past Ardales and Cartama.